JosephKav/josephkav.io/content/home/experience.md

     date_start: '2018-07-01'
     date_end: '2018-09-01'
     description: |2-
-      Cyber Fundamentals program designed to develop strong cyber security related skills andexperience.
+      Cyber Fundamentals program designed to develop strong cyber security related skills and experience.
 Included working with a company in the energy industry to develop a phishing solution.

       Topics covered included:
       * Internet and Hardware